MSchmoecker/No-Chest-Block/README.md

 - Can this be added to an existing game?
   - Yes, you can add and remove this mod anytime.
 Just make sure it is the same for all players.
 - Does it work with other modded chests
   - Yes, most likely.
-But it can make problems when other mods change the behaviour of chests
+But it can make problems when other mods change the behaviour of chests.
 - Does it work with mods that change inventory sizes
-  - Yes
+  - Yes.
 - Does it work with mods that add quick stacking / chest sorting
   - Depends on the mod, see [Incompatible Mods](#confirmed-incompatible-mods) and [Compatible Mods](#compatible-mods).
-If it not listed there, assume it doesn't work
+If it not listed there, assume it doesn't work.

 ## Confirmed Incompatible Mods